The best time to take your RMD

 Pros:

-• Dividing your distribution up into monthly, quarterly, or semiannually means you’ll never take a large sum out of your account at precisely the wrong time.
+• Dividing your distribution up into monthly, quarterly, or semiannual installments means you’ll never take a large sum out of your account at precisely the wrong time.

-• It establishes regular cash flow throughout the year.
+• Doing so establishes regular cash flow throughout the year.

 Cons: